abtion/guidelines/career/software_engineer_progression_framework.md

-# Abtion Dev Career Ladder
+# Abtion Dev Progression Framework

-This career ladder is a work in progress from dev leadership at Abtion.
-At a high level, a career ladder is a formal doc within a company that allows employees to advance their careers to higher levels of salary, responsibility, and authority.
+This progression framework is a work in progress from dev leadership at Abtion.
+At a high level, a progression framework is a formal doc within a company that allows employees to advance their careers to higher levels of salary, responsibility, and authority.
 Once employees meet certain criteria, they are eligible to move into higher-level roles.

 Our goal with the ladder is to provide a clear path for professional development and to have clear expectations regarding skills and salary at each level.
 As much as possible, we want people to see and take advantage of opportunities to grow here.
 To that end, we see this as a bit of a two-way contract: what we will provide to you in terms of growth, and for you, what you'll take on in learning.
 Each level has an associated level of experience.
 We do not use years of experience as the main method to determine someone's level.
 However, we acknowledge that relevant experience has value.
 To the talented engineers starting the journey, it also sets expectations on how long it takes to grow.

 Please feel free to make PRs with suggestions.
 This is something that we welcome community feedback on!

-Here are some examples of other career ladders:
+Here are some examples of other progression frameworks:

 [https://www.progression.fyi](https://www.progression.fyi)